animatlabs/animatlabs.github.io/_drafts/2026-05-25-semantic-kernel-ollama-agents.md

 }
 ```

 ResearchTopic and DraftContent follow the same pattern: call the LLM, store output, remove it in `RestoreAsync`.
-Here's ResearchTopic—it takes the topic and classification from the foundry, asks the LLM for bullet-point facts, and stores them.
+ResearchTopic takes the topic and classification from the foundry, asks the LLM for bullet-point facts, and stores them.
 On compensate, it discards the research notes.

 ```csharp
 protected override async Task<object?> ForgeAsyncCore(...)